By Bridget Manley

 The break-ins at the Aspen Heights apartments are particularly head-scratching.
 The complex is gated, and the community has security guards, according to students who live there.
 The apartments are also equipped with alarm systems.

-The city has a, so students must register with the city as well as give their code to maintenance and the front office.
+The city has a false alarm ordinance, so students must register with the city as well as give their code to maintenance and the front office.

 Libby Durant, a senior at JMU and resident of Aspen Heights, said someone broke into her apartment during her winter break and took necklaces and alcohol.